September 20, 2022

 It’s also important to make sure your coverage is worldwide, so if you travel outside of the country and lose your jewelry, it can still be replaced.
 It’s easy to misplace things when you’re traveling, and tourists can easily become victims of theft because they don’t know the area well.

 Like car insurance, your rate will vary on usage (how often you wear it), where you live, and your insurance plan’s deductible.
 Typical rates for insuring jewelry usually come in around 1-2% of the jewelry’s value.
+For example, if you bought a ring for $6,000, it may only be $60 a year to insure - that's only $5 a month!

 This is without a doubt the most common misconception about insuring jewelry.
 While many homeowner’s insurance policies do deal somewhat with jewelry, it is considered a “non-essential” household item.
 Non-essential household items tend to get the short end of the stick when it comes to homeowner’s insurance.

 It typically covers up to $1,000-$2,000 – so if your $6,000 ring gets stolen, they won’t reimburse you for its full value.
 (I know, it sucks.)
 Additionally, they usually don’t cover jewelry that is simply lost.
+This is typically the same with renter's insurance - renter's insurance won't cover the full value of your jewelry.

 Say you owned a gorgeous pair of sapphire earrings valued at $3,000, and these earrings were stolen in a burglary.
 Like it or not, jewelry is one of the most frequently stolen items in America, since it is expensive and easy to carry.
 Under most standard homeowner’s insurance policies, there is an incredibly low cap for the monetary value of your jewelry.
 If your homeowner’s insurance allowed you to be reimbursed at all, it would be for a fraction of the earrings’ actual value.